hiromaily/go-google-home/README.md

 # Sample for saying something in Japanese.
 $ gh -msg "ありがとうございます" -lang ja

+# Sample for saying something in Dutch.
+$ gh -msg "Dank je" -lang nl

+# Sample for saying something in German.
+$ gh -msg "Danke." -lang de

 # Sample for saying something in French.
 $ gh -msg "Merci." -lang fr

-# Sample for saying something in German.
-$ gh -msg "Danke." -lang de

 # Sample for saying something in English with `debug` log.